MiguelLopezVirues/Employee-Retention/README.md

 ## 🔄 Next Steps

-- Tune Random Forest further, as high
+- Tune Random Forest model further, as signs of overfitting are seen, even though it's the most performing.
-- [Explain a bit more] Explore how GridSearchCV can give worse results for a single parameter optimized, with options included that give better performance when alone.
+- Explore how GridSearchCV can give worse results for a single parameter optimized, with options included that give better performance when alone.
 Assuming correct seed control.
 - Different employees might represent different ROIs of employee retention, thus, it might be a good a idea to either:
     - Develop different models for different profiles based on risk (costs vs. probability)
     - Apply different classification thresholds for different profiles
 - Use ordinal or custom encodings to replace target ones, to allow for SHAP values interpretability.
+- Serve API from AWS deployment.

 ---